Why the Patagonia Black Hole Duffel Is Still the Best Adventure Travel Bag

 Trust me here, I should know: I lived out of a 2004 Black Hole Duffel for two years as a guide.
 And I’m not being cute here, like, I actually lived in my 2000 Chevy Silverado in 2010 and 2011 while raft guiding, traveling across the country, and kayaking throughout the pacific northwest.
 My entire closet fit in the first-generation Black Hole Duffel I got as a return from a Patagonia retail store where I had worked previously.

 In other words, I'm a bit of a Black Hole expert.
-So keep reading to dive into the history of this iconic piece of outdoor gear, where I'll explore the origins, contemporary updates, and
+So keep reading to dive into the history of this iconic piece of outdoor gear, where I'll explore its origins, contemporary updates, and capacities.

 patagonia-black-hole-duffel-icon-old-v-new